TroyLaPolice/European-Neolithic-Expansion/README.md

 The z coordinate here represents the behavioral phenotype- farming vs HGing.

-Individuals located near Turkey on the map begin as farmers and slowly expand throughout Europe.
+Individuals located near Anatolia and Greece on the map begin as farmers and slowly expand throughout Europe.

 This portion also sets up how the coloring schemes work.